enhdless/css-art-workshop/Part3.md

-## Part 2
+## Part 3

-### Quick Part 1 Review
+### Quick Part 2 Review
-Remember that divs are just boxes in HTML, and that classes can be used to apply different CSS to certain HTML elements, depending on which class is specified.
-Also, multiple classes can be used.
-Be able to understand this example:
+Remember that triangles can be made with a CSS border trick, and the transform property can rotate things:
 ```
 .triangle {
   width: 0;